nbw/web/content/about.md

 ► Never saw the end of Reboot and is still bitter about it.

-► Uses esoteric references to things to avoid admitting his age.
+► Uses esoteric references to avoid admitting his age.

 Based out of Victoria, BC, Canada.